Brave New World: Legacy

-In 1999, the Modern Library ranked Brave New World fifth on its list of the 100 best English-language novels of the 20th century.
+In 1998–1999, the Modern Library ranked Brave New World fifth on its list of the 100 Best Novels in English of the 20th century.
 In 2003, Robert McCrum writing for The Observer included Brave New World chronologically at number 53 in "the top 100 greatest novels of all time", and the novel was listed at number 87 on the BBC's survey The Big Read.

-On 5 November 2019, BBC News listed Brave New World on its list of the 100 most influential novels.
+On 5 November 2019, BBC News listed Brave New World on its list of the 100 Most Inspiring Novels.
 In 2021, Brave New World was one of six classic science fiction novels by British authors selected by Royal Mail to feature on a series of UK postage stamps.